bioconda/bioconda-docs/source/developer/repo-inventory.rst

     - Docs built by bioconda-docs are pushed here for hosting by GitHub

   * - `bioconda-stats <https://github.com/bioconda/bioconda-stats>`_
-    - Gathers and stores statistics from the conda channel
+    - Gathers and stores statistics from the bioconda channel

   * - `bioconda-plots <https://github.com/bioconda/bioconda-plots>`_
     - Converts data from bioconda-stats into plots used by the docs